karkman/MMB-901_Metagenomics/Practicals/README.md

 cat 01_DATA/SRR*_2.fastq.gz > 01_DATA/DF16_2.fastq.gz
 ```

-Then the actual assembly will be done with [spoades](https://github.com/ablab/spades) using the `--meta` option meant for metagenomic data.
-As this will take longer, we run it as batch job.
+Then the actual assembly will be done with [spades](https://github.com/ablab/spades) using the `--meta` option meant for metagenomic data.
+As this will take longer, we'll run it as batch job.
 Have a look at the batch job file.
 Using [Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/) and [spades](https://github.com/ablab/spades#sec3.2) manuals, find out which options do we need to define for the SLURM system and to spades.

 ```bash